Best Drum Practice Pad: Tried and Tested for Proven Results

 RF6D Practice pad gum rubber side

-Having no side dedicated to preventing slippage poses its own challenges though.
+Having no side dedicated to preventing slippage poses its own challenge.
 This works better mounted on a snare stand.
-Or modulate your playing to a maximum of F (forte) and leave your FFF practicing to full-sized 12" pads that have less tendency to jump around while you're smacking the life out of it.
+Or modulate your playing to a maximum of F (forte) and leave your FFF practicing to full-sized 12″ pads that have less tendency to jump around while you’re smacking the life out of it.

-The wood base however, is a different story.
+The wood base is a different story.
 It seems to be made of a soft, light-colored MDF of some kind.
-And it gives me the impression that this would suck up moisture like its nobody's business.
-I'm not going to test that by dropping any liquid on it and risk damaging the pad but I would have like to have seen some sort of varnish or coating to protect it from accidental spills during those late night practice sessions with some hot cocoa.
+And it gives me the impression that this would suck up moisture like it’s nobody’s business.
+I’m not going to test that by dropping any liquid on it and risk damaging the pad, but I would have liked to have seen some sort of varnish or coating to protect it from accidental spills during those late-night practice sessions with some hot cocoa.

-The play feel is very familiar and reassuring - much like a medium tuned concert snare.
-The gray gum part has less bounce, more of a "thuddy" feel to them with a little more body in the sound.
-It's not completely quiet but surely is a far cry from any kind of drum designed to make a sound.
-Inconsistencies in my playing were instantly unmasked and the unbalanced pitch of the sticks I was using quickly made its way into the forefront.
+The play feel is very familiar and reassuring – much like a medium-tuned concert snare.
+The gray gum rubber section has less bounce, more of a “thuddy” feel to them with a little more body in the sound.
+It’s not completely quiet, but it surely is a far cry from any kind of drum designed to make a sound.
+Inconsistencies in my playing were instantly unmasked, and the unbalanced pitch of the sticks I was using quickly made its way into the forefront.

 This is the harder, louder side that feels a lot like a marching snare.